parlaywithme/meteor-synapsepay/README.md

 }
 ```

-Alternatively, if you want to handle ip address and fingerprint manually, don't use `getClient`:
+Alternatively, if you want to handle ip address and fingerprint manually, create clients with `new SynapsePay` instead of `getClient`:

 ```coffeescript
 synapse = new SynapsePay null, userId,